bitwarden/help/_articles/getting-started/import-from-chrome.md

 **Export Your Chrome Passwords**

-1. Open Chrome and enter [`chrome://flags/#password-import-export`][flags] into the address bar and press enter (or just click
+1. Open Chrome and enter `chrome://flags/#password-import-export` into the address bar and press enter.
-   [this link][flags]).
 This will open the Chrome system flags page.
 2. Look for the "Password import and export" option and change the dropdown option to "Enabled".
 3. A prompt will pop up from the bottom asking you to "Relaunch Now".
 Click the button to restart the browser so that the changes can take effect.
-4. After relaunching the browser, enter [`chrome://settings/passwords`][passwords] into the address bar and press enter (or just click [this link][passwords]).
+4. After relaunching the browser, enter `chrome://settings/passwords` into the address bar and press enter.
 This will open a window with all your saved passwords for Chrome.
 5. Scroll down through the list and look for the "Export" and "Import" buttons at the end of the list.
 6. Click the "Export" button.
 You'll be prompted to enter your computer's password for authorization.
 7. Once your computer's password is entered and validated, you can save your passwords to a [CSV][csv] file on your